 1. Please write in opposition to the DND’s animal experiments and the unnecessary suffering they’re causing.

-Tell the Minister that his department is putting the men and women whom he is responsible to keep safe at greater risk because it refuses to use superior alternatives to using animals.
-Handwritten letters are best but you may also use our sign-on letter by clicking here.
+Tell the Minister that her department is putting the men and women whom she is responsible to keep safe at greater risk because it refuses to use superior alternatives to using animals.
+Handwritten letters and phone calls are best.
 Letters can be mailed postage-free.

 Minister of National Defence